Stony Brook Southampton MFA :: NewPages Guide Creative Writing Programs

 Total credits required: 46 (40 credits of course work along with a 6-credit thesis)

-Core faculty: Julie Sheehan (Director), Robert Reeves, Roger Rosenblatt, Lou Ann Walker, Melissa Bank, Star Black, Andrew Botsford, Billy Collins, Jules Feiffer, Neal Gabler, Emma Walton Hamilton, Ursula Hegi, Kaylie Jones, Matt Klam, Daniel Menaker, Susan Scarf Merrell, Meg Wolitzer
+Core faculty: Julie Sheehan, Robert Reeves, Roger Rosenblatt, Lou Ann Walker, Melissa Bank, Star Black, Andrew Botsford, Billy Collins, Jules Feiffer, Neal Gabler, Emma Walton Hamilton, Ursula Hegi, Kaylie Jones, Matt Klam, Patty Marx, Patricia McCormick, Daniel Menaker, Susan Scarf Merrell, Frederic Tuten, Meg Wolitzer

 Literary magazine: yes, The Southampton Review

-Recent visiting writers: Kim Barnes, Sloane Crosley, Michael Cunningham, Mary Karr, Larry Kirshbaum, Patricia McCormick, Heather McHugh, Jay McInerney, Kate McMullan, Paul Muldoon, Ann Packer, Richard Panek, Rachel Pastan, Carl Safina, Helen Schulman, Dinitia Smith, Robert Wrigley
+Recent visiting writers: Michael Cunningham, Mary Karr, Larry Kirshbaum, Heather McHugh, DT Max, Susan Minot, Paul Muldoon, Marilyn Nelson, Téa Obreht, Ann Packer, Rachel Pastan, Carl Safina, James Salter, Grace Schulman, Marisa Silver, Helen Schulman, Robert Wrigley

 Program description: At Stony Brook Southampton, we welcome aspiring writers who seek to create original work primarily in fiction, poetry, or creative nonfiction.
 We offer guidance that is friendly, rigorous, professionally useful and hands on.
 Enrollment in our writing workshops is capped at twelve.
 Unlike most MFA programs, ours encourages students to take workshops in all kinds of writing, rather than being tracked upon acceptance into a single genre.
 We invite students to explore, in the belief that writing outside their genres informs their primary areas of interest.